kyleagren/Mushroom-Quest-Exodus/README.md

 Just working on a game with my little brother.
 Neither of us knows art very well, or even Godot.
 We just out here messin' around.

 To be honest I really don't even know how to prevent things from being pushed to master so please be nice if you decide to touch it.

-In its current state on Github it is missing quite a few pieces.
-Sadly I think they may have been lost during a hardware upgrade.
-I guess you could consider it a valuable lesson in being more faithful with version control...